kwinterling/MechaCar_Statistical_Analysis/README.md

 ![Lot 3 t-test](Resources/t3.png)

 Based on the t-tests, Lots 1 and 2 have large p-values over 0.05 (1 and 0.6072), so we fail to reject the null hypothesis and conclude that the mean PSI values for Lots 1 and 2 are probably equal to the population mean of 1500.
 However, the p-value for Lot 3 is 0.04168, so we reject the null hypothesis and conclude that the mean PSI value for Lot 3 is not 1500.

+## Study Design: MechaCar vs Competition

+In this study, I plan to compare miles per gallon (mpg) of MechaCar with its competition.
+The null hypothesis is that the mean mpg of both car models is the same, while the alternative hypothesis is that the means differ.
+I will use a two-sample t-test to test the hypothesis because a two-sample t-test is suitable for comparing the means of two data sets.
+In order to conduct this test, I will need a significant number of mpg observations from a set of cars from a brand that competes with MechaCar.